MrScislowski/HelsinkiFullStack/part11/README.md

 ## Why CI/CD

 - "works on my machine" problems
+  - build packages in known environment of CI system
-- different changes to same code - which gets shipped?`
+- different changes to same code - which gets shipped?
+  - => disallow commits on the `main` branch
+  - CI system runs on all pull requests (PR) against main branch, and only get merged if all tests pass
+  - only allow merges to main branch if the branch is up to date with the main branch

 ## Glossary